Bernier gets shutout, Ducks beat Coyotes 3-0

 The puck was cleared off the boards and careened back right in front of the Arizona net.
 Domingue came out of the net to try to get a stick on it, but Ritchie got there first and sent the puck between the goalie's legs to make it 2-0.

+Domingue said it was one of many strange bounces the puck takes in Arizona's home arena.

+''I thought it was going to go towards Oliver (Ekman-Larsson),'' he said, ''but unfortunately it went to the middle, and at that point it was just a reaction and no more stick to stop it.
+So it was a bad break because it would of been a much different game, for sure.''

-Bernier made a few sprawling saves as the Coyotes mounted 11 shots on goal in the final period.
-The closest Arizona came to scoring was Michael Stone's slap shot that hit the post.
+Bernier made a few sprawling saves as the Coyotes took 11 shots on goal in the final period.
+The closest Arizona came to scoring was Michael Stone's slap shot that hit the post in the first period.

+Bernier hadn't started a game since a 5-1 loss at Montreal on Dec.
+20 and worked to stay sharp for whenever his next chance came.

+''The only way you build (your teammates' confidence in you) is by working hard in practice and making saves on them,'' he said, ''and when you get your chance to go in, you know you're ready mentally because you worked hard and they know that you're ready to go.''

 The Coyotes, coming off a 4-3 win over Winnipeg on Friday night, were shut out for the fourth time in their last 18 games.
 They came up empty on three power plays to one for Anaheim.